aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | .00				    | Speed limit (120km/h)							|

 ### Note
-It looks that images downloaded from internet were extremelly conservatives.
+It looks that images downloaded from internet were extremely conservatives.
 This conservative scenario indicates an extraordinary accuracy of more than 9.3.
 Other complex images could be used in this context.